Malta

 Knights of

-St. John appoint a separate governor for
+Saint John appoint a separate governor for

-island of Gozo.
+the island of Gozo

 26 Jul